 26. Violations of College Rules, Procedures, and Policies

 Students are responsible for making themselves aware of and complying with College policies and guidelines, which can be found at grcc.edu/policies.

-Includes engaging in conduct that violates any municipal or county ordinance, federal or state law, including, but not limited to, laws governing alcoholic beverages, drugs, gambling, sex offenses, indecent conduct, arson, copyright, etc. The conduct process may be instituted without regard to the pendency of civil or criminal litigation in court or criminal arrest and prosecution.
+Includes engaging in conduct that violates any municipal or county ordinance, federal or state law.
+The conduct process may be instituted without regard for civil or criminal litigation in court or criminal arrest and prosecution.
 Sanctions imposed as a part of this process shall not be subject to change based on the outcome of any criminal process.

-NOTE: Students under 18 years of age who are involved in acts of violence, drugs, and alcohol or sexual assault violations may have their parents notified by the Student Conduct Administrator (or designee.)
+Note: Students who are involved in violations of the Student Code of Conduct may have their parents notified by the Student Conduct Administrator (or designee).